shannonpeng/shannonpeng.com/app/content/projects/muses-30th.md

 We wanted our event to look clean and playful, while staying consistent with our group's official color, Muses Purple <span style="color:#720b54">**#720b54**</span>, and font, Josefin Sans.

-After some exploration, I put together this brand guide with pastel shades of purple, pink, and blue, with sprinkled geometric elements that resemble confetti.
+After some experimentation, I put together this brand guide: pastel shades of purple, pink, and blue, with sprinkled geometric elements that resemble confetti.

 <div class="image-set" markdown="1">

 ![Muses 30th Branding](/static/images/projects/muses-30th/branding.png "Muses 30th Branding")

-##### A brand guide for the Muses 30th Anniversary Reunion
+##### A brand guide for the Muses 30th Anniversary Reunion.

 </div>

 ## Digital Invitation

-Our alumnae probably get a hundred emails in a day — I wanted our reunion invitation to stand out!
-To complement our emails to our alumnae, I created a custom digital invitation in the form of a webpage, which shares information about the reunion and also what our group has been up to in recent years.
+Our alumnae probably get a hundred emails a day — I wanted our reunion invitation to stand out!
+To complement our email, I created a custom digital invitation: a webpage that shares information about the reunion and what our group has been up to in recent years.

 <div class="image-set" markdown="1">

 ![Reunion invitation](/static/images/projects/muses-30th/invite.jpg "Reunion invitation")

-##### Digital reunion invitation, as a webpage
+##### Digital reunion invitation, as a webpage.

 </div>

 As a fun bonus, I wrote Javascript to randomly generate "confetti" in the background upon each page load.
 Try refreshing the page a few times and watch the confetti float down!

 <a href="https://mitmuses.github.io/reunion/" class="button">
-	Open Webpage
+	Open Webpage <i class="fas fa-external-link-alt external-icon"></i>
 </a>